kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 We're dealing with the same ratio we found in the [kv cache](#kv-cache) section.
 The min batch size for memory bandwidth bound is \\(A_\text{bw}/A_c = 208\\).
 This is a handy ratio!

 To calculate when the capacity goes from mostly kv cache to mostly weights is trivial, and also isn't a binary in the same way (nothing special happens when your kv cache starts taking up more memory than your weights).
 Nothing special really happens with comms either.
 At some point in increasing the batch size, the throughput starts dwarfing the latency so we dropped that factor.
+As observed previously, the latency becomes insignificant much later (our 512 batch on 52B communication cost was still 11% latency).

-Something oversimplified about comms is that it happens at four different steps, which means we don't just want our compute time to be longer than our comms time, we want it to be the case at each step.
+Something oversimplified about comms is that it happens at four different steps, which means we don't just want our compute time to be longer than our comms time, we want it to be the case at each step (if we can parallelise the compute and comms).
 For that, we have a weirder ratio: flops per byte of comms.
 Here's a nice chart of our computations, which will also be useful in the section below.

 |                | \\(q, k, v\\)   | \\(o\\)   | \\(w_1\\)   | \\(w_2\\)   |
 |----------------|-------|------|-------|-------|